 The overriding guidance at this stage is to take the following precautions in line with NHS guidance:

-- Wipe surfaces that you will be working on or touching regularly before and after each use, using anti-bacterial wipes or suitable spray… and also packages, boxes, deliveries, equipment.
+- Wipe surfaces that you will be working on or touching regularly before and after each use, using anti-bacterial wipes or suitable spray… and also packages, boxes, deliveries and equipment

-- Consider the use of gloves and masks as part of specific task orientated risk assessments, but note that they are not currently recommended by Public Health England (PHE) or the World Health Organisation (WHO) to be used as standard practice.
+- Consider the use of gloves and masks as part of specific task orientated risk assessments

 Hand Hygiene for all staff

 Along with social distancing, hand hygiene is the primary focus at all times.
 Hands should be washed using soap and water for a minimum of 20 seconds and particularly when …

 · You get home or into work